Cheapest way to book a Disney Cruise with points and miles

 It’s much more prudent to book a non-Disney Cruise through Pay with Points and get 1 cent per point, along with a 20% point discount for American Express Platinum Business cardholders.

-Disney Cruise with Arrival Miles
+Disney Cruise with Arrival miles

 One of my favorite rewards currencies (which I’m sure you’re all either sick of reading about or have turned into a drinking game), Barclay Arrival Miles are worth 1.1 cents each towards travel.